hridaybavle/semantic_slam/README.md

 The detection bounding boxes published by yolo if using the yolo detector ros package.

 - **/image_processed/bounding_boxes**([ShapeColor_ObjectDetection/DetectedObjects](https://hridaybavle@bitbucket.org/hridaybavle/bucket_detector.git))
 The detection bounding boxes if using the bucket detector.
+It can be downloaded from the link above.

 ### Published Topics